epogrebnyak/digital-assets-guide/src/content/docs/Essential/intro.md

 - append-only database ("immutable"),
 - distributed across nodes ("distributed"),
 - may run small programs ("programmable"),
-- data integrity needs consensus among nodes,
-- nodes make worst assumptions about each one's behaviour ("trustless"),
+- data integrity needs consensus among nodes and nodes make the worst case assumptions about each one's behaviour ("trustless"),
-- mints and collects internal currency units,
+- internal currency units are used to reward node operators ("incetivized").
-- needs economic incentives to operate sustainably.

-## Motivations
+## Why build it?

-Several motivations shape development of blockchain.
-One can see motivation following or building upon another:
+Several motivations shape blockchain development.

-- In general **decentralized networks and consensus mechanisms** aim to agree on the state of shared data without a central counterparty.
-- **The Bitcoin network** creates a fully decentralised, tamper-free system to hold data on digital currency transactions.
-- **Etherium's** promise is programmability -- providing a universally accessible computing environments that can process data for many users.

-Several newer networks attempt to strike to the right balance between scale, speed, security, cost and level of decentralisations.
-Institutional blockchain seeks better settlement for transactions already carried by traditional financial institutions.
-There is also a move towards ensure privacy of transactions and better user protection.
+- censorship resistance – activity cannot be blocked by any central authority,
+- self-custody – users retain control over their assets,
+- universal access – anyone with an internet connection can participate,
+- transparency and privacy.

+> See ["Decoding Bitcoin: A Cypherpunk's Manifesto for Financial Freedom"](https://d-central.tech/decoding-bitcoin-a-cypherpunks-manifesto-for-financial-freedom/).
+During hype bubbles and Bitcoin price surges, the anarchist builder's idealism is known to turn into [cryptobro toxicity](https://www.reddit.com/r/Buttcoin/comments/1s30r3z/a_message_to_crypto_bros_who_might_be_reading_here/).

 ## History

-- Bitcoin (2008)
-- Ethereum (2015)
+- Bitcoin (2008) and Ethereum (2015) launches.
-- DeFi Summer (2020)
+- ICO (2018-2018) and NFT (2021-2022) bubbles.
-- L2 scaling (2021) <!-- Arbitrum One launched August 2021, Optimism mainnet followed that December — this marked the shift from theoretical scaling to live rollups with real TVL -->
+- DeFi summer (2020) and L2 scaling (2021). <!-- Arbitrum One launched August 2021, Optimism mainnet followed that December — this marked the shift from theoretical scaling to live rollups with real TVL -->
-- Crashes (2022) <!-- Terra/Luna collapse in May, followed by the FTX implosion in November -->
+- Terra/Luna and FTX crashes (2022). <!-- Terra/Luna collapse in May, followed by the FTX implosion in November -->
-- Stablecoins (2025) <!-- MiCA regulations fully enforced in the EU, and major U.S. stablecoin legislation — like the GENIUS Act — advanced through Congress, moving stablecoins from a regulatory gray zone into structured compliance -->
+- Peak BTC and stablecoins (2025). <!-- MiCA regulations fully enforced in the EU, and major U.S. stablecoin legislation — like the GENIUS Act — advanced through Congress, moving stablecoins from a regulatory gray zone into structured compliance -->
-- Tokenisation (2026)
+- Tokenization and institutional adoption (2026).